The Best Peak District Walks

 Peak District Walking Holidays: Where To Stay

-There is so much to see in the Peak District, and you simply must try at least one of the walks above.
-In fact, to make the most of your visit, why not plan a stay with Devonshire Hotels?
-Based in the south of the National Park with good access to the whole of the area, our hotels offer something for everyone.
+With so many Peak District walks to explore, why not plan a stay with Devonshire Hotels?
+Based in the south of the National Park with good access to the whole of the area, our hotels offer something for everyone.Â